tos-kamiya/dendro_text/README.md

 sudo apt install python3-testresources
 ```

-Numba is used transparently: if Numba is installed, jit-compiled functions are used; if not, pure python functions are used.
+-Numba is used transparently: if `dendro_text` detects that Numba is installed on the system during execution, jit-compiled functions are used; otherwise, pure python functions are used.

 ## Usage